I've been dislocating my kneecap my entire 30-something-year-old life. Usually, it would just pop back in—but one day, it didn't.

 However, when it happened, I couldn't have asked for it to occur at a worse time.

 I had just relocated to a foreign country.
 Actually, it was me and my 4-year-old daughter, which should give you some idea why I say it happened during the worst possible time.

 I'd just enrolled my daughter into summer camp, and I was basically settling into the city.

 One afternoon, as I was preparing to pick up my daughter from summer camp, I barely grazed my knee on the side of the bed.
 "Barely" was apparently just enough to knock my kneecap out of place.

-I walked six blocks to the camp, picked her up, and walked back home.
-When I got back home I sat down.
+I walked six blocks to the camp, picked her up, and returned home.
+When I got back home, I sat down.
 That's when I heard a strange cracking sound.

 When I stood up, I could no longer put any pressure on the injured leg.
 I didn't realize it at the time, but that cracking sound was my kneecap popping back out of place.

 Still not realizing that anything was seriously wrong—and not being in a tremendous amount of pain—I didn't go to the hospital until the following morning.
 All night I just wheeled myself around the house in my office chair.
 I actually thought it would get better after a good night's rest!

 When I arrived at the emergency room (after being carried downstairs by the elevator repairman), I was taken for X-rays.
 Naturally, the images revealed that I had a dislocated patella—also known as a dislocated kneecap or a patellar subluxation.

 Initially, the doctor was going to put me to sleep to reduce the kneecap.
 "Reduction" is the medical term they use when they're going to reset your bones into the proper place.